WellCare Taking Additional Steps to Protect Members' Health Amid COVID-19 Outbreak

 We intend to cover COVID-19 testing and screening services for Medicaid and Medicare members and are waiving all associated member cost share amounts for COVID-19 testing and screening.
 To ensure that our members receive the care they need as quickly as possible, WellCare will not require prior authorization, prior certification, prior notification or step therapy protocols for these services.

-This coverage extension follows the Centers for Medicare & Medicaid Services' (CMS) guidance that coronavirus tests will be fully covered without cost-sharing for Medicare and Medicaid plans, a decision that WellCare fully supports for our members covered under these programs.
+This coverage extension follows the Centers for Medicare and Medicaid Services' (CMS) guidance that coronavirus tests will be fully covered without cost-sharing for Medicare and Medicaid plans, a decision that WellCare fully supports for our members covered under these programs.
 We also support the administration's guidance to provide more flexibility to Medicare Advantage and Part D plans.
 The specific guidance includes:

 - Waiving cost-sharing for COVID-19 tests

 - Waiving cost-sharing for COVID-19 treatments in doctor's offices or emergency rooms and services delivered via telehealth

 - Removing prior authorizations requirements